Essential Guide to Installing Your Garmin Fishfinder for Optimal Fishing Performance

 Boat TypeRecommended Mounting Location

-Bass BoatConsole or bow, transom-mounted transducer
+Bass BoatConsole or bow with a transom-mounted transducer

-KayakRAM mount or gear track, scupper mount
+KayakRAM mount or gear track with scupper mount

-Offshore BoatHelm station, thru-hull or in-hull transducer
+Offshore BoatHelm station with thru-hull or in-hull transducer

-Ice Fishing SetupIce bundle mount, portable battery
+Ice Fishing SetupIce bundle mount with portable battery

 2. Transducer Installation (Step-by-Step)